 Honestly, I’m guessing many people stopped reading (or didn’t even start) this post after seeing the title.
 An international trip to Asia is seen as outside the realm of possibility for many, although the continent has become a more popular travel destination in the last few years.
-Frankly, that thought that a trip to Asia is outside the realm of possibility is dated and inaccurate at this point.
+Frankly, the thought that a trip to Asia is outside the realm of possibility is dated and inaccurate at this point.
 Certainly there are portions of a trip to Japan, Tokyo Disney Resort specifically, that will cost more than your average trip to Disney World or Disneyland.
 But, other portions of the trip will be cheaper to make up for it.

 I’ll be going through different portions of a Tokyo Disney Resort (and Japan) vacation and estimating what their final cost will be.
 Most of my estimates will be for the cheaper options available, as I think that is a good starting point before choosing to enhance a potential vacation.